 Purchase T-shirts from wholesale markets

-Once we decide to do it, the first question that comes to mind is where to go to purchase the t-shirts.
+Once we decide to do it, the first question that comes to mind is where to purchase the t-shirts.
+There are many ways to find t-shirt suppliers in China, such as wholesale markets, online platforms, trade fairs, and so on.
 We are in Yiwu, the nearest market is Yiwu clothing wholesale market, one of the largest clothing markets in China.
 We can also go to Hangzhou, which is not so far away, within an hour’s reach by car.

 After consideration, finally, we decided to go to Hangzhou Zhidi International market, the best men’s clothing market in Eastern China.